On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning

 where we used that $\hat{V}^{i}(\hat{\pi}^i, \hat{\pi}^{-i}) - V^{i}(\hat{\pi}^i, \hat{\pi}^{-i}) \leq 0$ as $\boldsymbol{\hat{\pi}}$ is a NE policy and in the last equation we applied \ref{simulation}. \end{proof} \end{lemma}

-\section{Sample Complexity analysis of the Uniform Sampling algorithm}
+\subsection{Sample Complexity analysis of the Uniform Sampling algorithm}

-In this section we give the proofs of the theorems and lemmas derived in \cref{Section 4} and \cref{Section 5}.
-The structure is as follows: \begin{enumerate} \item We begin by stating the optimality criterion based on the Nash Imitation Gap. \item Next, we present the Good Event Lemma bounds, using Hoeffding's inequality. \item We define the reward uncertainty. \item Then, we state a theorem that provides conditions—dependent on the derived confidence bounds—under which the optimality criterion holds. \item Finally, we consolidate all results to prove the sample complexity bound for the uniform sampling algorithm. \end{enumerate}
+In this section we give the proofs of the sample complexity for Uniform Sampling algorithm and lemmas derived in \cref{thm:Sample Complexity pure} and \cref{lemma:pure good event} The structure is as follows: \begin{enumerate} \item We first state the Uniform Sampling algorithm. \item Then, we state the optimality criterion based on the Nash Imitation Gap. \item Next, we present the Good Event Lemma bounds, using Hoeffding's inequality. \item We define the reward uncertainty. \item Then, we state a theorem that provides conditions—dependent on the derived confidence bounds—under which the optimality criterion holds. \item Finally, we consolidate all results to prove the sample complexity bound for the uniform sampling algorithm. \end{enumerate}